In a Dream (EP): Art

 The cover for In a Dream features a 'dreamy' expression from a red-tinted Sivan against a watery-blue, sky-like background.
 It comes from a shot in the "Easy" music video in which Sivan falls backwards into a pool.
-Art and video direction was led by Bardia Zeinali, with the 'Easy' title designed by Aleksi Tammi.
+The video was directed by Sivan himself, with art direction led by Bardia Zeinali.
+The 'Easy' title was designed by Aleksi Tammi.

 Themes

 Critics enjoyed "the humanizing emotion in [Sivan's] lyrics and the narration of a greater story".
 Sivan "swims among shards of broken hearts and drowns in sensuality" throughout In a Dream.
 He "comes to grips with the aftermath of a doomed relationship, consciously portraying the greenness of [past] first-time experiences with [a] more seasoned perspective, as well as mindfully considering the beliefs and misconceptions that he innocently held as a teen."

 The songwriting on "Take Yourself Home" evokes a calming feeling, as Sivan reassures listeners that, while they might be anxious and afraid now, eventually everything will turn out.
 Sivan said "when I wrote it, it was just me to myself, me to some of the relationships in my life".

 On "Easy", with "stunningly sad" and "shockingly intimate" lyrics like "I can't even look at you, would you look at the space just next to your feet? / The wood is warping, the lines distorting", the song maintains Sivan's "casual demeanor", resulting in one of his most "fascinating pop concoctions".
 The chorus drops listeners "into the fire of a lovers' reunion": "What the hell did we do? / Tell me we'll make it through / 'Cause he made it easy / Please don't leave me".
 Sivan shared, "It's easy to feel like your life is written, like it's going in a direction and that's the [only] direction it’s going in.
 You don't realize that it's happening, but over time that becomes so comfortable.
 Then something will happen that will pull the rug out from under your feet and take you by surprise.
 I hadn't realized how comfortable I'd become.
 I was cruising through life.
 And then something like this [heartbreak] happens, and it shakes you.
 Little did I know that would be one of many wake up calls for 2020."

 "Could Cry Just Thinkin About You" shows Sivan exploring the wreckage of a broken relationship, wondering how he is going to move forward.